 For bloggers who are self-hosted or have the WP Premium plan or above, CSS (Cascading Style Sheets) is a great way to customize the appearance of your blog.
 It’s daunting at first, but it’s actually easier than it looks once you get used to it, and it’s really useful in making your blog look the way you want it to.

-Your theme/plan may or may not let you change colours for fonts or other elements of your blog.
-If it does, it’s useful to know about hex codes for colours, which consist of a hash sign and 6 hexadecimal characters.
-You can enter hex codes in the WP editor to modify the colour of elements like text, backgrounds, separator blocks, etc.
+If your theme/plan allows you to change colours for fonts or other elements of your blog, it’s useful to know about hex codes for colours, which consist of a hash sign and 6 hexadecimal characters.
+You can enter hex codes in the WP editor to modify the colour of elements like text, backgrounds, etc.

 - Image Color Picker lets you identify the hex code for a specific area of an image.